lifting-bits/mcsema/README.md

 ## FAQ

-### How do you pronounce McSema and where did the name come from?
+### How do you pronounce McSema and where did the name come from

 This is a hotly contested issue.
 We must explore the etymology of the name to find an answer.
-The "Mc" in McSema was originally a contraction of the words "Machine Code."
+The "Mc" in McSema was originally a contraction of the words "Machine Code," and the "sema" is short for "semantics."
 At that time, McSema used LLVM's instruction decoder to take machine code bytes, and turn them into `llvm::MCInst` data structures.
 It is possible that "MC" in that case is pronounced em-see.
 Alas, even those who understand the origin of the name pronounce it as if it were related to America's favorite fast food joint.

-### Why do I need IDA Pro to use McSema?
+### Why do I need IDA Pro to use McSema

 McSema's goal is binary to bitcode translation.
 Accurate disassembly and control flow recovery is a separate and difficult problem.
-IDA has already invested countless man-hours into getting disassembly right, and it only makes sense that we re-use existing work.
+IDA has already invested countless hours of engineering into getting disassembly right, and it only makes sense that we re-use existing work.
 We understand that not everyone can afford an IDA license.
-With the original release of McSema, we shipped our own tool recursive descent disassembler.
-It was never as good as IDA and it never would be.
+With the original release of McSema, we shipped our own recursive-descent disassembler.
+It was never as good as IDA, and it never would be.
 Maintaining the broken tool took away valuable development time from more important McSema work.
-We hope to eventually transition to more accessible control flow recovery frontends, such as Binary Ninja (we have a branch with [initial Binary Ninja support](https://github.com/trailofbits/mcsema/tree/getcfg_binja)).
-We very warmly welcome pull requests that implement new control flow recovery frontends.
+We hope to eventually transition to more accessible control flow recovery front-ends, such as Binary Ninja (we have a branch with [initial Binary Ninja support](https://github.com/trailofbits/mcsema/tree/getcfg_binja)).
+We very warmly welcome pull requests that implement support for new control flow recovery front-ends.

-### What is Remill and why does McSema need it?
+### What is Remill, and why does McSema need it

 [Remill](https://github.com/trailofbits/remill) is a library that McSema uses to lift individual machine code instructions to LLVM IR.
 You can think of McSema being to Remill as Clang is to LLVM.
 Remill's scope is small: it focuses on instruction semantics only, and it provides semantics for x86, x86-64, and AArch64 instruction semantics.
 McSema's scope is much bigger: it focuses on lifting entire programs.
 To do so, McSema must lift the individual instructions, but there's a lot more to lifting programs than just the instructions; there are code and data cross-references, segments, etc.

-### I'm a student and I'd like to contribute to McSema.
-How can I help?
+### I'm a student and I'd like to contribute to McSema: how can I help

 We would love to take you on as an intern to help improve McSema.
 We have several project ideas labelled `intern_project` in [the issues tracker](https://github.com/trailofbits/mcsema/issues?q=is%3Aissue+is%3Aopen+label%3Aintern_project).
 You are not limited to those items: if you think of a great feature you want in McSema, let us know and we will sponsor it.
 Simply contact us on our [Slack channel](https://empireslacking.herokuapp.com/) or via mcsema@trailofbits.com and let us know what you'd want to work on and why.